SSL-Auth: An Authentication Framework by Fragile Watermarking for Pre-trained Encoders in Self-supervised Learning: Introduction

 \section{Introduction}

 The most common method in machine learning is supervised learning, which relies on a large amount of high-quality labeled data.
-However, high-quality labeled data is often difficult to collect and requires experienced human experts to annotate, which is expensive and time-consuming.
-Self-supervised learning (SSL) \cite{devlin2018bert,hjelm2018learning} proposes to pre-train encoders through unlabeled data to extract data representation features, which solves the label limitation in supervised learning and achieves good performance on different downstream tasks.
+However, the acquisition of such high-quality labels often proves to be a daunting task, necessitating the expertise of experienced human annotators, which is both expensive and time-intensive.
+Self-supervised learning (SSL) \cite{devlin2018bert,hjelm2018learning,he2020momentum,chen2020improved} offers a compelling solution by advocating for the pre-training of encoders on unlabeled data.
+This approach effectively circumvents the label scarcity inherent in supervised learning, yielding commendable performance across various downstream tasks.

-However, the data collection and training process for SSL encoders is also expensive, as powerful encoders benefit from larger datasets and more powerful computing devices.
-The cost of training a high-performance encoder through SSL is prohibitive for individuals, therefore it is usually pre-trained by companies with sufficient computational resources for commercial use.
+Nonetheless, the process of collecting and training data for SSL encoders is not without its own challenges.
+Notably, robust encoders benefit immensely from larger datasets and more powerful computational resources, rendering the endeavor financially demanding.
+The expense associated with training a high-performance encoder via SSL proves to be a significant barrier for individual practitioners, thereby relegating this task to companies with ample computational resources, predominantly for commercial applications.

-This paradigm also exposes encoders to various potential threats, such as stealing attacks \cite{dziedzic2022difficulty,liu2022stolenencoder,sha2023can} and backdoor attacks \cite{carlini2021poisoning,saha2022backdoor,li2022demystifying,xue2022estas}.
-As shown in Figure~\ref{preview}, attackers can illegally download, redistribute, or abuse the well-trained encoders without respecting the intellectual property (IP) rights of the legitimate owners, resulting in severe losses for encoder owners and posing a threat to the security of legitimate users.
-Therefore, it is crucial to develop methods for validating the integrity of encoders to prevent such malicious attacks and enhance the trustworthiness of encoders.
+This paradigm also exposes encoders to various potential threats, including stealing attacks \cite{dziedzic2022difficulty,liu2022stolenencoder,sha2023can} and backdoor attacks \cite{carlini2021poisoning,saha2022backdoor,li2022demystifying,xue2022estas}.
+As illustrated in Figure \ref{intro-1}, attackers may maliciously tamper with the encoder during its delivery to users, thereby posing a direct threat to their security and rights.
+Consequently, users must conduct a thorough integrity check on the received encoder before deploying it, ensuring it remains untainted.

-A common approach to protect the IP of machine learning models is model watermarking, which can be roughly divided into two categories based on different purposes: robust watermarks\cite{uchida2017embedding,adi2018turning,zhong2020protecting} and fragile watermarks\cite{yin2022neural,lao2022deepauth}.
-Robust watermarks require that the watermarked model can be successfully validated even after modifications or stealing attacks to demonstrate model ownership, and usually have some impact on model performance.
-Fragile watermarks, on the other hand, require the watermarked model to fail validation even with minor modifications, indicating that the model has not been tampered with and validating the integrity of the model.